khalilmcfarlane/CS1520-Semester-Project/README.md

 ## Goals:
 * Create communities of like-minded individuals (similar to subreddits)
 * Give users a way to make friends through shared experiences/interests
-* Media site that feels more personable
+* Social Media site that feels more personable